MESD/SettingsBundle/Resources/doc/node-definition-programer-reference.md

 ###Overview

-Creating setting node definitions is most easily done using the `symfony2` console commands or by editing the yaml definition files in your text editor.
+Creating setting node definitions is best done using the `symfony2` console commands or by editing the yaml definition files in your text editor.
 However, there may come a time that you need to create or update setting definitions from within your code.